XTLS/Xray-docs-next/docs/en/config/features/env.md

 # Environment Variables

-Xray provides the following environment variables for modifying some of its underlying configurations.
+Xray provides the following environment variables to modify some underlying configurations of Xray.

-## Xray Asset Location
+## Resource File Path

-- Name：`xray.location.asset` or `XRAY_LOCATION_ASSET`。
+- Name: `xray.location.asset` or `XRAY_LOCATION_ASSET`.
-- Default value：specified [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) directory or the same path as the Xray file.
+- Default value: Specific [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) directories or the same path as the Xray executable.

 This environment variable specifies a folder location that should contain the `geoip.dat` and `geosite.dat` files.
-If no variable value is specified, the program will search for resource files in the following order:
+If no variable value is specified, the program will look for resource files in the following order:

 ```
 ./